About The Band

 Our repertoire is built upon the old Big Band standards, including music from the likes of Glen Miller, Tommy Dorsey, Artie Shaw, and Count Basie to name a few.
-Beyond that, we also play great dance music from each succeeding decade, including modern jump/swing.
+Beyond that, we also play great dance music from each succeeding decade, including modern jump/swing, funk, and party favorites.
 We've got just about every kind of dance covered -- fox trots, waltzes, rhumbas, tangos, mambos, cha chas, salsa, and of course, swing.

 All of us have "day" jobs as well, and have among us a doctor, a couple of lawyers, a spy (oops, excuse me, "government worker"), a full-time mom, and a few professional musicians.
 What we all share is a love of Big Band music.

 We would love to come and entertain you.
 We'll play for dances, weddings, socials, parties, fund raisers, or any other event where fun music is a must.